Traianos Dellas: Return to AEK Athens

+Anorthosis Famagusta

 On 24 July 2008 agreed to sign a two-year deal with Cypriot football club Anorthosis Famagusta.
-Dellas helped the team to qualify for the UEFA Champions League in the season 2008–09, in the same group with his rival club when he was at AEK, Panathinaikos and Inter Milan of José Mourinho.
+Dellas helped the team to qualify for the UEFA Champions League in the season 2008–09, in the same group with Panathinaikos and Inter Milan of José Mourinho.

+AEK Athens and retirement

-On 5 June 2010, Dellas agreed to sign with AEK Athens again, this time for one year, possibly intending to end his career at the team he supports.
-Nikos Liberopoulos also returned at the club and alongside Dellas formed their leading duo.
+On 2 July 2010, Dellas signed for AEK Athens and alongside Nikos Liberopoulos who also returned at the club the became the clubs captains.
 On 12 December 2010, Dellas scored his first goal in the Greek championship after two years' absence, against AEL.
 On 16 March 2011 he scored in the semi-final of the cup against PAOK and sent AEK to the final of the tournament.
 On 30 April 2011, Dellas won with AEK his second Cup.
 He played at AEK for one more season when on 26 May 2012, Dellas announced his retirement from professional football.